inocan-group/aws-log/README.md

 The `context` object is largely the same between the two types of Lambda's mentioned above but in both cases provides some useful meta-data for logging.
 For those interested the full typeing is here: [IAWSLambaContext](https://github.com/lifegadget/common-types/blob/master/src/aws.ts#L133-L170).

-All this information, regardless of which type of function it is, becomes "background knowledge" as `log-shipper` will take care of all the contextual information for you if you use `.lambda(event, context)`, providing you with the following attributes on your context property:
+All this information, regardless of which type of function it is, becomes "background knowledge" as `aws-log` will take care of all the contextual information for you if you use `.lambda(event, context)`, providing you with the following attributes on your context property:

 ```typescript
 /** the REST command (e.g., GET, PUT, POST, DELETE) */